BACK

 • Emergency Entry: In case of an emergency, landlords in Tennessee may enter without consent or advanced notice (TN Code § 66-28-403(b)).

-Eviction Notices
+Tennessee Eviction Notices

 Evictions are complex legal processes often poorly understood by both parties.
 Before pursuing eviction in Tennessee, consider hiring an experienced real estate attorney and be sure to review the Tennessee eviction process in more detail.

+The first step in any eviction is to send the appropriate legal eviction notice.
 In Tennessee, eviction notices vary depending on the county in which the property is located.
 Larger counties (population ≥ 75,000) are regulated by the Uniform Residential Landlord Tenant Act (URLTA), while smaller counties (population < 75,000) are governed by the Tennessee Code.

-URLTA Eviction Notices:
+URLTA Eviction Notices

 • Notice for Lease Violation: 14 days to quit.
 The landlord may choose to offer the tenant an opportunity to cure the breach, but if the violation is not remediable by repairs or payment of damages, the landlord is not required to provide a cure remedy (URLTA, § 66-28-505(a)(1-2)).